Hoof growth – how a horse’s hoof grows

 - The keratin-associated proteins found in the hoof wall require adequate sulfur.
 As other amino acids are also necessary for hoof health, it is best to ensure that the entire amino acid balance in the diet is optimal rather than supplementing individual amino acids.

 - Copper and zinc are trace minerals that are often lacking in forages.
 Even if supplemented, if the levels in the diet are poorly balanced their utilization may be reduced, and so overall balance is important.
-Copper is necessary for the synthesis of elastic connective tissue and the formation of the disulfide bonds in keratin and zinc ensures the proper enzyme function of a number of metabolic pathways associated with keratin formation.
+Copper is necessary for synthesizing elastic connective tissue and forming the disulfide bonds in keratin.
+Zinc ensures the proper enzyme function of several metabolic pathways associated with keratin formation.

-- Fatty acids help with the pliability of the resulting hoof and biotin is important for cementing fats and proteins together resulting in a hardening of the cells.
-Phew – this is a great example of why a properly balanced diet is key – you can’t just supplement willy-nilly!
+- Fatty acids help with the pliability of the resulting hoof and biotin is essential for cementing fats and proteins together resulting in a hardening of the cells.
+Phew – this is an excellent example of why a properly balanced diet is vital – you can’t just supplement willy-nilly!

 Choose your supplements wisely!

 - Loading of the hoof.
-Uneven loading of the hoof can slow the growth down, and sometimes just in that area.
+Uneven loading of the hoof can slow the growth, sometimes just in that area.
 Your Farrier can help you read the hoof to notice patterns of uneven loading.

 - Biomechanics.
 How the horse moves can influence hoof growth.
-This is the big picture of how your horse moves – from spine to shoulders and stifles then all the way down to the hoof.
+This is the big picture of how your horse moves – from spine to shoulders and stifles then down to the hoof.